For Senior Subject Course Selection information please click here

 Course Description:

-- Level 3 Dance is a University Entrance-approved course.
-Scholarship Dance is offered concurrently with this course.
+• Level 3 Dance is a University Entrance-approved course.
+Scholarship Dance is offered alongside this course.

-- Students will refine their performance skills through the learning and performance of a group dance.
+• Students refine their performance skills through the learning and performance of group dances in different dance styles.

-- Extension standards are available: performance practices; perform a repertoire of contrasting dances.
+• Extension standards are available: perform a repertoire of contrasting dances, and analyse a dance performance.

 Course Structure

-- Students will complete all the NCEA standards listed below.
+• Students will complete 3-4 of the 6 NCEA standards listed below.

-- Students will complete a minimum of 20 credits.
+• Students will complete a minimum of 16 credits and a maximum of 20 credits.

 Assessment